Yulin-W/alternate-history-editor/devlog.md

 - Change colours from legend/select regions of same colour; perhaps use leaflet search?
 - Allow entry adding that doesn't inherit previous as well for non timeline maps
 - More parameter customisation, e.g. (parts could come from the geojson data used) (much of some implementable features should already be in geojson data anyway)
-  - Flag
-  - Population
-  - GDP
 - GIF generation of timeline (so like those border youtube videos)
 - Onmap label functionality
 - Loading previously made timelines
 - Show large regional labels on map
+- Styling polygons with images and patterns other than pure colours (should be a pluging somewhere)
-- Statistics page for evaluations of land size and population to well, make one feel good lol like in civ4
+- Statistics page for evaluations of say number of regions uncder a colour, etc.
 - Leaflet measure for area measuring and length measurememnt and coordinate finding
 - Get a better interface theme
 - Refactor code to reduce coupling, and finish up those optional todos